 Later we will go to Buccaneer Cove, which in the 18th and 19th centuries was a shelter for pirates, whalers, and sailors.
 The bay is surrounded by high tuff clips where many sea birds nest.
 In the cliffs you can try to find the two rock formations which look like a monkey and an elephant.

-PM: This afternoon is reserved for Black Turtle Cove, a nesting site for sea turtles.
+AM: This morning is reserved for Black Turtle Cove, a nesting site for sea turtles.
 There are many mangrove forests here as well.
 With luck, you can see different types of sharks in the calm water, such as the white-tipped reef shark, or schools of golden mustard rays.

 From there we will head for the northern coast of Santa Cruz Island, where you will visit the long and sandy Bachas Beach, one of the most important nesting beaches for sea turtles.
 Here you can find flamingos, black-winged stilts, sea lions, herons, marine iguanas, and, with a little bit of luck, penguins.
 You will also have the opportunity to swim at this soft white sand beach.
 Snorkeling enthusiasts can explore the fascinating underwater world as well.